 When: 8.30am-5.30pm

-How: Take the Chao Phraya Hop on hop off ferry or the orange flag ferry to Wat Arun wharf where you will find the entry into the temple grounds.
+How: Take the Chao Phraya Hop on hop off ferry to Wat Arun wharf where you will find the entry into the temple grounds.
+You can also take a ferry for 5 Baht from Tha Tian Wharf on the opposite side of the river.

 Wat Paknam: The Big Gold Buddha